-Choice areas (choose one or more)
+Choice areas (choose one or more):

 - Timpani: A solo for two, three, or four drums.
-Excerpts from the standard orchestral repertoire would also be acceptable. - Multiple percussion instruments: A solo on any combination of percussion instruments. - Drum Set: A prepared solo and/or improvisation in a variety of styles. - World percussion instruments: A prepared solo and/or improvisation in an area of your choice.
+Excerpts from the standard orchestral repertoire would also be acceptable. - Multiple percussion instruments: A solo on any combination of percussion instruments. - Drum Set: A prepared solo or improvisation in various styles. - World percussion instruments: A prepared solo or improvisation in an area of your choice.